Secure CheckoutPersonal information is secured with SSL technology.

 - Academic Press

 Dr. Fred Kibenge is Professor of Virology at the Atlantic Veterinary College, University of Prince Edward Island, Charlottetown, P.E.I, Canada, where he has been Chairman of the Department of Pathology and Microbiology for several years, and teaches veterinary virology in the second year of the DVM curriculum.
 He has been working with animal viruses for more than 30 years in addition to prior extensive post-doctoral research experience in virology in UK and USA.
 He is a Diplomate of the American College of Veterinary Microbiologists, ACVM (sub-specialty Immunology).
 He has published extensively on the detection and virology of fish viruses.

-Department of Pathology and Microbiology, Atlantic Veterinary College, University of Prince Edward Island, Charlottetown, PEI, Canada
+University of Prince Edward Island, Charlottetown, PEI, Canada

 Dr. Mark Freeman is an Associate Professor of Aquaculture at Ross University School of Veterinary Medicine, Bassetterre, St. Kitts, West Indies.
 He has over 25 years of research experience with a focus on aquatic pathology and parasitology and he has published extensively on these topics.